intel-iot-devkit/how-to-code-samples/watering-system/java/README.md

 ![](./../../images/java/watering-system-web.png)

-The schedule for the lighting system is set using a single-page web interface served from Intel® Edison while the sample program is running.
+The schedule for the lighting system is set using a single-page web interface served from the Intel® Edison board while the sample program is running.

 The web server runs on port `8080`, so if the Intel® Edison board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:8080`.